manuelsaneh/Task-Manager-App-Assignment-2/README.md

 ## Project Structure

-The project is organized into several components to enhance code modularity and maintainability:

 - **`Task.tsx`:** Component for individual tasks with a checkbox and delete button.
 - **`TaskList.tsx`:** Displays a list of tasks using the `Task` component.
 - **`CreateTaskCard.tsx`:** Component for creating and adding new tasks.